How to Plan a Travel Budget: 12 Tips to Enjoy More While Spending Less

 Get a Kitchen (or Free Breakfast)

-Sampling local cuisine is a highlight of any trip, but high dining every meal will strain a budget.
+Sampling local cuisine is a highlight of any trip, but eating out for every meal will strain a budget.
 Staying in an apartment or a place that offers kitchen access is where accommodation and food budgets can help each other out.
 During our travels, my husband and I like to eat out, on average, once per day.
 Our daily plans help determine if it is lunch or dinner, with lunch being usually less expensive.

-Cooking your own meals while travelling creates a healthy balance financially and nutritionally!
+Cooking while you travel keeps both your budget and your body happier than eating out three times a day.
 We eat local by shopping at markets or grocery stores - which is an experience in itself!
-Some of our favourite simple meals are very affordable, fresh and locally inspired including:
+Some of our favourite simple meals are very affordable, fresh and locally inspired, including:

 Fresh mushroom ravioli with pistachio pesto (Sicily, Italy)